SrinithiSaiprasath/Covid19_Analysis_Using_Tableau/README.md

 <h1>Covid-19 Data Analysis Visualization using Tableu</h1>

 <h3>Dashboard Overview</h3>:
-Tableau dashboard serves as a powerful tool for policymakers, healthcare professionals, and the general public to understand and analyze the impact of COVID-19 in India.
-The diverse range of visualizations provides a holistic view of the pandemic, allowing users to make informed decisions based on the presented data.
+This Tableau dashboard serves as a powerful tool for policymakers, healthcare professionals, and the general public to understand and analyze the impact of COVID-19 in India.
+It holds a diverse range of visualizations which provides a holistic view of the pandemic, allowing users to make informed decisions based on the presented data.

 <h3Key Visualization and Metrics</h3>
 <ul>